ivanmolto/gitxchange-radical-markets-ideas/README.md

 A second-price sealed-bid auction (a Vickrey auction) make sense for it.
 Each auction will begin with the auctioneer setting the reserve price.
-Just a week before the Grants round, bidders submit sealed bid commitments and later reveal them.
+Just a week before the Grants round start, bidders submit sealed bid commitments and later reveal them.
 Highest revealed bid wins but the price to pay is only the price of the second-highest revealed bid.
-While the English auction (discussed previously at the Gitcoin Mini CLR auction) and the Vickrey auction lead to an efficient market, and the results are similar as the choice between first and second price remains, in my opinion, the Vickrey auction adds a FOMO feeling to the bidders.
+While the English auction (discussed previously at the Gitcoin Mini CLR auction) and the Vickrey auction lead to an efficient market, in my opinion, the Vickrey auction adds a FOMO feeling to the bidders.

 The winning bidder will get to meet (virtually) with the Gitcoin donor.

 ## GITCOIN TOWNSQUARE VOICE TOKENS QV

-TownSquare in Gitcoin is like the agora in ancient Greece.
+Townsquare in Gitcoin is like the agora in ancient Greece.

-It is an amazing space for members to share their insights, promote their grants, engage with announcements and contributions, get a share of the mini CLR distribution with mind-blowing strategies, and much more.
+It is an amazing space for members to share their insights, promote their grants, engage with announcements and contributions, get a share of the Mini CLR distribution with mind-blowing strategies, and much more.

 Tipping has been a revolution for the community as a test case to understand the matching pool in grants, data as labour, and last but not least the appreciation from other community members.